microsoft/MS-DOS/v2.0/source/README.txt

                          MSDOS 2.0 RELEASE

-The 2.0 Release of MSDOS includes five 5 1/4 double density single sided diskettes or three 8 iinch CP/M 80 format diskettes.
+The 2.0 Release of MSDOS includes five 5 1/4 inch double density single sided diskettes or three 8 inch CP/M 80 format diskettes.

 The software/documentation on the five inch diskettes is arranged as follows: